writethedocs/www/docs/conf/na/2017/unconference.rst

 ------------------

 Attendees that wish to lead an unconference session have several options for signing up.
-We will have a board with all of the sessions for the unconference track each day, simply post your talk topic on the board if you would like to speak.
+We will have a 'board <https://docs.google.com/spreadsheets/d/1Im3Ce1-JubF33Ydg4XPCnafZbkVMKXDtWE9uoa_SskI/edit?usp=sharing>`__ with all of the sessions for the unconference track each day, simply post your talk topic on the board if you would like to speak.